imp0s5ible/odin-coroutines/README.md

 ```

 ## Notes
+- Coroutine procs are marked by their first parameter being a pointer to `Coroutine(R)` with `R` being the return value, and a parameter of type `A`, and a return type of `R`.
+This allows you to pass control of a coroutine to another proc as long with different parameters as long as it returns the same type.
-- The `context` passed to the coroutine proc is the `context` passed to `start`, except for `context.user_index` and `context.user_ptr` which are overwritten with a special marker and a pointer to the `Coroutine` struct, respectively
+- The `context` passed to the coroutine proc is the `context` passed to `start`
-- As the coroutine uses `context.user_index` to mark the `context` as part of a coroutine and `context.user_ptr` to point to the `Coroutine` struct, if you need to use these you will need to create a scope in which to overwrite them, and refrain from calling `yield` in this scope
-- `yield` is not type checked, instead its type is checked at run time against the return type's `typeid` stored in the `Coroutine` struct.
-This may trip you up if you call `yield` with literals.
 - The `Coroutine` struct is only responsible for freeing its own call stack space
 - The user is responsible for freeing any resources used/acquired by the coroutine, by either letting the `defer`ed statements run via running the coroutine to the end, or by manually freeing them
 - You can normally return from a coroutine proc, this counts as your last `yield` and should guarantee that all `defer`ed statements are run as long as the coroutine is run to the end.
+Accordingly your return type should match the return type defined in the coroutine struct.
 - Due to its signature, `next` can be used as a for-loop proc
 - `jmp_buf` is huge, probably needlessly
 - Only one argument and return value are supported
 - There are no functions for `await`ing conditions in coroutines or having coroutines be in a waiting status, they always must run to the next return value
-- There is no way to have a tiny in-line stack with no allocations (i.e. for small coroutines that are created/called often)
+- There is no way to have a tiny in-line stack with no allocations (i.e. for small coroutines that are created/called often), but things like arenas backed by an on-stack buffer can be used for a similar purpose.

 ## (Known) Non-portable Parts
 - We assume the stack grows downwards (from high towards low addresses)